JanGawronski/fourier_transform/README.md

 # Fourier Transform

-WIP

-Programs to animate fourier transform of sequences of points
+Programs to illustrating fourier transform for sequences of points on 2D plane.